For an older adult with limited mobility, these injuries can develop silently and rapidly, often hidden beneath clothing or bedding.

 2. Older age

 As we age, our skin becomes thinner and less elastic.
-The loss in skin strength makes older adults who spend most hours sitting or lying down more vulnerable to sores.
+The loss of skin strength makes older adults who spend most of their time sitting or lying down more vulnerable to sores.

 3. Poor nutrition

-Essential vitamins and minerals play a critical role in keeping skin and tissues strong.
+Essential vitamins and minerals play a critical role in maintaining the strength of skin and tissues.
 Those include protein, vitamin C, zinc, calcium, and potassium.

-If your older adult’s diet is missing whole foods that aid tissue repair and support blood circulation, they could be at higher risk for skin breakdown and bed sores.
+If an older adult’s diet is missing whole foods that aid tissue repair and support blood circulation, they could be at higher risk for skin breakdown and bed sores.

 4. Being underweight

-Many patients with chronic illness especially may be underweight because of loss of appetite, dysphagia (difficulty swallowing), or medication side effects.
+Many patients with chronic illness, especially those who may be underweight because of loss of appetite, dysphagia (difficulty swallowing), or medication side effects.

-Unfortunately, the less fat and padding there is on the body, the less able it is to protect against pressure from bony protrusions and the more likely they are to develop a bed sore.
+Unfortunately, the less fat and padding there is on the body, the less able it is to protect against pressure from bony protrusions, and the more likely it is to develop a bed sore.

 5. Smoking

-Smoking leads to heart disease and cancer and it also increases risk for bed sores.
+Smoking leads to heart disease and cancer, and it also increases the risk of bed sores.

 That’s because it narrows blood vessels, which decreases circulation.
 Then, vulnerable tissues don’t receive the oxygen and nutrients they need from the poorly circulating blood.